PrakashDahal/prakashdahal.github.io/content/blogs/linux-setup/arch.md

 4. Performance

-Another major reason to use arch is <b> performance.</b> Here is the list of things which increases your system performance if you are using arch.
+Another major reason to use arch is <b> performance.</b> Here are the list of things which increases your system performance if you use arch.

 - Light weight
 - Minimal design